So What is Speech Team?

 Each event is described and its abbreviation(s) are in parentheses.
 Please note that only Dramatic Duet Acting, Humorous Duet Acting, and Performance in the Round involve more than one performer.

-Dramatic Duet Acting (DDA) - Two students perform a memorized interpretation of a published dramatic work for two performers around 8 minutes long.
-Performers are allowed to utilize a table and two chairs in their performance (to sit on, kneel on, etc).
+Dramatic Duet Acting (DDA) - Two students perform an 8 minute memorized interpretation of a published dramatic work.
+A table and two chairs may be used as props in the performance.

-Dramatic Interpretation (DI) - One performer performs a memorized interpretation of a dramatic work, lasting around 8 minutes.
-Usually a piece has two or more characters in it, all portrayed by the same performer, using different stances, body language, vocal tones, etc.
+Dramatic Interpretation (DI) - One student performs an 8 minute memorized interpretation of a published dramatic work.
+The script will often feature more than one character, all of which are portrayed by the performer, using different stances, body language, vocal tones, etc. for each.

-Extemporaneous Speaking (ES, EX, EXTEMP) - Performers are given a topic, and have 45 minutes to browse materials (magazines, newspapers, etc) that they bring with them to the tournament for information to use in a speech related to the topic.
-The speech is to be around 6 minutes long, and must use citations and direct quotes from the sources that they utilized in their research.
+Extemporaneous Speaking (ES) - Students are asked a current events-related question and have 45 minutes to compose an argumentative speech answering the question, using materials (magazines, newspapers, etc.) that they bring with them to the tournament for research.
+The speech should be around 6 minutes long, and must use citations and direct quotes from the sources that the student utilized in their research.

-Humorous Duet Acting (HDA) - Two students perform a memorized interpretation of a published humorous work for two performers around 8 minutes long.
-Performers are allowed to utilize a table and two chairs in their performance (to sit on, kneel on, etc).
+Humorous Duet Acting (HDA) - Two students perform an 8 minute memorized interpretation of a published humorous work.
+A table and two chairs may be used as props in the performance.

-Humorous Interpretation (HI) - One performer performs a memorized interpretation of a humorous work, lasting around 8 minutes.
-Usually a piece has two or more characters in it, all portrayed by the same performer, using different stances, body language, vocal tones, etc.
+Humorous Interpretation (HI) - One student performs an 8 minute memorized interpretation of a published humorous work.
+The script will often feature more than one character, all of which are portrayed by the performer, using different stances, body language, vocal tones, etc. for each.

-Prose Reading (PR) - Students find a short piece of literature and read it to the audience out of a book, using vocal inflection to express emotion and clarify the piece.
-Memorization is not necessary in this event; however, practice is necessary to eliminate stumbles and gain a greater understanding of the piece.
+Prose Reading (PR) - Students find a piece of literature and read it to the audience out of a small notebook, using vocal inflection, facial expression, and hand gestures to convey emotion and communicate the message of the piece throughout the 8 minute performance.
+Memorization is not necessary in this event; however, practice is critical in order to eliminate stumbles, allow for sustained eye contact with the audience, and gain a deep understanding of the piece.

-Radio Speaking (RS) - Performers are given a packet of news stories, and must construct and practice a five minute newscast from it in 45 minutes, containing world, national, local and sports news, along with weather and a commercial.
-Memorization is not necessary - the emphasis is on clear enunciation and easy understanding of the news material, much as a TV or Radio newscaster aims for.
-Sometimes scripts are prepared at home.
+Radio Speaking (RS) - Students are provided a packet of news stories and are given 45 minutes to construct and practice a 5 minute newscast containing world, national, local and sports news, along with weather and a commercial.
+Memorization is not necessary; the performer reads their assembled script, and is evaluated on broadcast organization, clear enunciation with minimal stumbles, and a pleasant and professional delivery that varies depending on the tone of each news story, much as a radio or TV news anchor aims for.
+Depending on the tournament, scripts may be assembled at home the evening before with no preparation time limit.

-Performance in the Round (PIR) - This event only exists in the IHSA state series.
-Students not competing in an individual event in the state series are eligible to enter in Performance in the Round.
-This is a rather short (15-20 minute) interpretation of a script performed by a small group of students.
-It resembles a short play and is judged as such - however it takes place in a circular performance area with a four chairs equally spaced around the circle - thus space management plays a large role as does acting.
+Performance in the Round (PIR) - This event is exclusive to the IHSA state series.
+Students not competing in one of the 14 individual events in the state series are eligible to compete in Performance in the Round.
+PIR is a 15 minute interpretation of a dramatic or humorous script performed by a small group of students.
+It resembles a short play and is judged as such; however, it must take place in a circular performance area with a 16 foot radius.
+As many set elements and props as the team sees fit may be utilized in the space; music, makeup, and costumes are permitted as well.